pflanze/functional-perl/docs/intro.md

 loaded, then the repl automatically makes them available to the entered code.
 Also, [bin/fperl](../bin/fperl) automatically tries to load them if present on the system: `Function::Parameters`, `Method::Signatures`, `Sub::Call::Tail`.
-Since Function::Parameters simplifies writing functions a lot and works better in some ways than Method::Signatures, we're going to use it from now on.
-If you don't have it installed, do that now and then restart the fperl (first exit it by typing ctl-d, or :q -- note that currently :q prevents it from saving the history (todo)).
-Now you can type the nicer:
+The repl used by the `fperl` script also enables `use experimental "signatures"` if running on a recent enough Perl.
+If you're running on a Perl version < 5.020, install `Function::Parameters` and replace `sub` with `fun` below (first exit fperl by typing ctl-d, or :q -- note that currently :q prevents it from saving the history (todo)).
+Now you can type the
+nicer:

     fperl> list(3,4,5)->map(fun($x){ $x*$x })
     $VAR1 = list(9, 16, 25);